laptransang/react-router-guard/README.md

 ## Features
 * It look like react-router-config but more powerfully.
-* Support lazy route, code splitting.
+* Support lazy loading, code splitting.
-* Support layout config for children route.
-* Support loading component when route in lazy mode or wait api in guard, you can custom or hide loading via props;
-* Support promise checking guard permission to access route
+* Support Authentication check canActivate Route Guards.
     * If success you can pass object data from api via props routeData.
-    * If failed you can add redirect to deny page.
+    * If failed you can redirect to url you want.
+* Support template master config for nested children route.
+* Support loading UI component when route in lazy mode or wait api in guard.

 * Support dynamic redirect with params:
     *  ```javascript
           {
             path: '/redirect/:testId',
+            exact: true,
             redirect: '/deny/:testId',
           }
         ```